ness001/webview2-winrt-reference/1-0-1222-prerelease/winrt/corewebview2windowfeatures.md

 > readonly  uint32_t Height

 Gets the height of the window.
-Ignored if HasSize (unresolved reference) is `false`.
+Ignored if [CoreWebView2WindowFeatures.HasSize](corewebview2windowfeatures.md#hassize) is `false`.

 ### Left

 > readonly  uint32_t Left

 Gets the left position of the window.
-Ignored if HasPosition (unresolved reference) is `false`.
+Ignored if [CoreWebView2WindowFeatures.HasPosition](corewebview2windowfeatures.md#hasposition) is `false`.

 ### ShouldDisplayMenuBar